-In recent years both sides have been firmly established in the division’s ‘top six’, and throughout the Premier League era we have seen many memorable clashes between the two teams.
+In recent years both sides have been firmly established in the division’s ‘top six’ and throughout the Premier League era we have seen many memorable encounters between the teams.

-Ahead of tonight’s clash, we’ve decided to look back through the archives at some of their very finest meetings, with a look at the best games between Manchester United and Spurs in the Premier League era:
+Ahead of Saturday’s showdown at Old Trafford, we look back at some of the most memorable matches between Manchester United and Spurs in the Premier League era.

 Manchester United 2-1 Tottenham (16th May, 1999)